Adubbz/Tinfoil/README.md

 # Tinfoil - Archive
-This is an archive of the code used in the original Tinfoil, licensed under the MIT license.
+This is only an archive of the code used in the original Tinfoil, licensed under the MIT license.
 Please see https://github.com/XorTroll/Goldleaf/ for a title installer under active development.

 ## Installation
 1. Install FS sig patches, there are two ways of doing this: